S T U D I O

 is not fashionable style; for much of the art world it never has been.
 And maybe that’s why, more and more, her art seems to occupy a universe of its own, a floating world where art, like religion, is both high and low, gross and fine, and always about the only essential things.”

-Michael Moran is a woodworker and tree lover, who together with his partner Celia Gibson, has been making furniture using traditional craftsmanship methods since 2004.
-Interested
+Michael Moran, a woodworker and tree lover, and his partner Celia Gibson have been designing and building modern yet traditionally crafted furniture since 2004.

 Steidl books came about in 1967 when its founder, Gerhard Steidl, started printing posters for art exhibitions, which he soon expanded to include German literature along with translations from French, English and Icelandic.
 In 1996, Steidl started his own photo book program, which has grown to include some of the most renowned photographers and artists from around the world.
 His press (in Göttingen, Germany) publishes more than two hundred photography books a year, and Steidl oversees the production of all of them personally.